AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 :cpp:`MFIter` loop must ensure appropriate device synchronization occurs.
 This can be done by calling :cpp:`Gpu::synchronize()`.

 CUDA supports multiple streams and kernels.
 Kernels launched in the same stream are executed sequentially, but different streams of kernel launches may be run in parallel.
 For each iteration of :cpp:`MFIter`, AMReX uses a different CUDA stream (up to 16 streams in total).
 This allows each iteration of an :cpp:`MFIter` loop to run indepenently, but in the expected sequence, and maximize the use of GPU parallelism.
 However, AMReX uses the default CUDA stream outside of :cpp:`MFIter` loops.
-The default stream implements implicit synchronization: it behaves as though a device synchronization was called before and after each launch.
-So, any launches placed outside of an :cpp:`MFIter` loop will be fully synchronous across both the CPU and the GPU.

 Launching kernels with AMReX's launch macros or functions implement a C++ lambda function.
 Lambdas functions used with CUDA have some